-The workshop location is a warm and inviting office/loft in the Strawberry Creek Design Center, a renovated complex of historic landmark buildings adjacent to a park that houses a community of creative businesses and a cafe/restaurant.
-The Design Center is at 1250 Addison Street in Berkeley, a 12-15 minute walk from the North Berkeley BART station.
+We will meet in a warm and inviting office/loft in the Strawberry Creek Design Center, a renovated complex of historic landmark buildings.
+The Design Center is at 1250 Addison Street in Berkeley, a 15- minute walk from the North Berkeley BART station.

 Cost & Application Deadlines